Home

 Phasetone II/707

-This phasetone doesn't, circuitwise, compare to other TS-808 era Phasetone's.
+This phasetone doesn't, circuitwise, compare to other pre TS-808 era Phasetone's.
 While those phasetones use FET transistors as variable resistors in the phasing circuit this one uses VTC type optocouplers.
+Although not the same it is very clear that parts of the design for this one have been borrowed from the MXR Phase100.

 Standard WauWau